 As its moniker suggests, Broadchurch is rooted in religion, particularly, the sins of man and how those sins refuse to stay buried.
 When authorities find the body of a murdered 11-year-old boy, their sleepy town of Broadchurch gets ripped apart.
 Get ready to worship at the altar of Olivia Coleman.
-The final season, which aired over the summer, was recently added.
-Get ready to binge.
+The show in its entirety is streaming on Netflix, so you have no reason not to binge.